manuelkeck/Guitar_Chord_Classifier/README.md

 e.g. venv (https://docs.python.org/3/library/venv.html).

 ### Part 1: Create dataset(s) with chord images
-To reproduce this part, change branch to `create_dataset` with command `git checkout create_dataset`.
-After changing branch successfully, start with `python main.py`.
+Start with `python main.py` in root directory of this project.
 A Graphical User Interface (GUI) will be opened.

 The GUI will look like this: